jdockerty/openvpn-aws/README.md

 * SSH is used for the configuration of the instance once it is running.
 * The custom UDP rule on port 1194 is for the OpenVPN configuration.

-Generate a key pair if you do not have one or use an existing one, then SSH to the instance to configure it.
+Generate a key pair if you do not have one or use an existing one, then launch the instance.

-Then allocate and associate an Elastic IP (EIP) from AWS to the running EC2 instance.
+Allocate and associate an Elastic IP (EIP) from AWS to the running EC2 instance.
 This ensures that the IP address remains static for the machine.

 ### OpenVPN Setup